-AFL Grand Final Holiday is the newest public holiday in the state of Victoria.
-The date of the holiday is on the Friday preceding the Australian Football League Grand Final, which leads it to being referred to as “AFL Grand Final Eve.”
+The AFL Grand Final holiday is the newest public holiday in the state of Victoria.
+The date of the holiday is on the Friday preceding the Australian Football League Grand Final.
+The holiday is also referred to as “AFL Grand Final Friday”.

-This will not be the only sports holiday in Victoria, for she already had celebrated Melbourne Cup Day.
-The Melbourne Cup is the most prestigious thoroughbred horse race in Australia.
-It is called “the Race that Stops a Nation” since it stops the nation from working every first Tuesday of November.
-Thus, Australia’s love for aussie rules, at least as strong as its love for horse racing, now has achieved a symbolic status by its stopping of a state, though not a nation.
+This is not the only sports holiday in Victoria, since the state already had celebrated Melbourne Cup Day.
+Thus, Australia’s love for aussie rules, at least as strong as its love for horse racing, now has achieved a symbolic status by its stopping of a state for a full day.

 There are now 18 teams in the AFL, at least one in every state but Tasmania.
 The AFL season has three parts: a pre-season, a regular season from March till September, and a play off season.
 The play offs involve the eight teams with the best records and run four rounds.
 They culminate in the AFL Grand Final, which always is held in the Melbourne Cricket Ground in Melbourne.